Kondor, Hamadan

-Kondor (كندر, also Romanized as Kandor; also known as Kandū, Kondowr, Kuneh, and Qal‘eh-ye Kondor) is a village in Khorram Rud Rural District, in the Central District of Tuyserkan County, Hamadan Province, Iran.
-At the 2006 census, its population was 1,289, in 302 families.
+Kondor (كندر) (Note: Also romanized as Kandor; also known as Kandū, Kondowr, Kuneh, and Qal‘eh-ye Kondor) is a village in Khorram Rud Rural District of the Central District in Tuyserkan County, Hamadan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 1,289 in 302 households.
+The following census in 2011 counted 1,318 people in 348 households.
+The 2016 census measured the population of the village as 1,171 people in 397 households.